bahamas10/node-perms/README.md

 ### toString(s)

-Given a mode, return a string suitable for printing to a user
+Given a mode (as an int), return a string suitable for printing to a user

 Installation
 ------------